yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 ### The New Privacy Notice

-The new privacy notice is pretty easy to read, and the place where settings for technical and interaction data are implicated are pretty easy to find - including for sponsored content and ads - both *Firefox New Tab* and *Firefox New Tab* are called out specifically as showing "advertising" and "sponsored content".
+The new privacy notice is pretty easy to read, and the places where settings for technical and interaction data are implicated are pretty easy to find - including for sponsored content and ads - both *Firefox New Tab* and *Firefox New Tab* are called out specifically as showing "advertising" and "sponsored content".

 In the new notice, Mozilla says: